River Angas

-The River Angas, part of the River Murray catchment, is a river that is located in the Adelaide Hills region in the Australian state of South Australia.
+The River Angas, part of the River Murray catchment, is a river in the Adelaide Hills region in the Australian state of South Australia.

 Course and features

 The River Angas arises on the eastern side of the Mount Lofty Ranges.
 Its headwaters are near Macclesfield and it flows generally southward through Strathalbyn, emptying into Lake Alexandrina near the town of Milang.
 The river descends 232 m over its 49 km course.

 Towns along the river include Macclesfield, Strathalbyn and Belvidere.

 Etymology

 The river was named on 31 December 1837, during the exploration by Robert Cock, William Finlayson, A. Wyatt and G. Barton from Adelaide to Lake Alexandrina.
 "We gave to this river the name of Angas, in honour of the chairman of the South Australian Company, whose interest in and exertions on behalf of the colony are well known."